 Allow Participants to Sign Back in

-For Seminar Plan users or higher, enabling this setting will allow your participants to sign back in to a previously created participant account by using their Email Address or Phone Number.
+Enabling this setting will allow your participants to sign back into a previously created participant account by using their Email Address or Phone Number.
 This is beneficial if you'll have multiple Experiences at your event or a series of Trivia Games, for example, where you want players to play with the same participant account for Multi-Game Rankings.
 It even allows players to sign back in from different devices throughout your event or series.

 Sharing Participant Devices